 During Focus weekend, participants visit classrooms and research labs in their areas of interest and talk with the students and faculty who live the Georgia Tech experience every day.
 Participants can also get information about the process of applying to graduate school.
 We hope this visit will encourage each student to pursue an advanced degree at the Georgia Tech or any other graduate school of their choice.

 Attend current student and alumni panel discussions to learn about real-life experiences, academic life, and professional careers.

 Gather by college of interest for a welcome and information session by the appropriate college dean.

 Visit the academic units and research laboratories according to interest and interact with current students and faculty in the departments.

-Meet with representatives of the Graduate Admissions Office to discuss admission timelines, expectations, funding sources, and application procedures.
+Meet with representatives from the Office of Graduate Studies to discuss admission timelines, expectations, funding sources, and application procedures.

 Visit historic sites around Atlanta and experience the cultural and social aspects of the city.

 Arrive at the Georgia Tech Hotel on Thursday afternoon and leave late Saturday evening or early Sunday morning.

 - Graduate (case-by-case basis)